dukedukedu/sync_cert/README.md

 # sync_cert.sh – SSL Certificate Sync & Auto-Renew Script

-This script automates the retrieval, validation, installation, and management of a wildcard SSL certificate (`*.everleagues.com`) from AWS Secrets Manager.
+This script automates the retrieval, validation, installation, and management of a wildcard SSL certificate (`*.everleagues.com`) from cloud secret managers.
 It is designed to be run via cron on Debian-based systems, integrates safely with nginx, and notifies administrators of important events.

 ---

 ## 📦 Features

-- Fetches base64-encoded cert, key, and bundles from AWS Secrets Manager
+- Fetches base64-encoded cert, key, and bundles from:
+  - ✅ AWS Secrets Manager (default/original)
+  - 🆕 Azure Key Vault (**multi-cloud-sync branch only**)
 - Validates Common Name (CN) and Subject Alternative Names (SANs)
 - Checks certificate expiration and warns if ≤15 days left
 - Logs fingerprint, issuer, and expiration date